indexooor/indexooor-stack/README.md

 ## Setup

 To fetch all modules use `git submodule update --init --recursive`.
 If you want to use modules seperately, use the equivivalent git command.

+To update submodules to remote use `git submodule update --remote`